Two simple full-text indexes based on the suffix array: Experimental results

 We come back to the pseudocode.
 The described (up to three) links are obtained thanks to $SA^{-1}$ (lines~14--16) and are written to $arr_2$.
 Finally, the offsets of the suffixes preceded with a symbol not from $MFS$ (if any) have to be written to $arr_2$ explicitly.
 Additionally, the sampled suffixes (i.e., those whose offset modulo $ss$ is 0) are handled in the same way (line~18).
 To distinguish between referrentially encoded and explicitly written suffix offsets, we spent a bit per suffix and append them to $arr_1$ (lines~19--20).
 To allow for easy synchronization between the portions of data in $arr_1$ and $arr_2$, the size of $arr_2$ (in bytes) as it was before processing the current block is written to $arr_1$ (line~21).

+Fig.~\ref{fig:FBSA_access} presents the function Find($i$), which returns $SA[i]$.
+The helper arrays $bBits$ and $dBits$ contain respectively bits and pairs of bits (extracted from one or several integers).
+The function $popc_c$ (popcount) returns the number of occurrences of symbol (integer) $c$ in the given array of symbols (integers).
+In modern CPUs $popc_1$ for a bit-vector of size e.g. 64 is usually available as a single op-code.

-\section{Experimental Results}
+\section{Experimental results}

-All experiments were run on a laptop computer with an Intel i3 2.1\,GHz CPU, equipped with 8\,GB of DDR3 RAM and running Windows 7 Home Premium SP1 64-bit.
-All codes were written in C++ and compiled with Microsoft Visual Studio 2010.
+All experiments were run on a machine equipped with a 6-core Intel i7 CPU (4930K) clocked at 3.4\,GHz, with 64\,GB of RAM, running Ubuntu 14.04 LTS 64-bit.
+The RAM modules were $8 \times 8$\,GB DDR3-1600 with the timings 11-11-11 (Kingston KVR16R11D4K4/64).
+The CPU cache sizes were: $6 \times 32$\,KB (data) and $6 \times 32$\,KB (instructions) in the L1 level, $6 \times 256$\,KB in L2 and 12\,MB in L3.
+One CPU core was used for the computations.
+All codes were written in C++ and compiled with 64-bit gcc 4.8.2, with \texttt{-O3} option (and for the FBCSA search algorithms with the additional \texttt{-mpopcnt} option).
 The source codes for the FBCSA algorithm can be downloaded from \url{http://ranisz.iis.p.lodz.pl/indexes/fbcsa/}.

 The test datasets were taken from the popular Pizza~\&~Chili site (\url{http://pizzachili.dcc.uchile.cl/}).
-We used the 200-megabyte versions of the files \texttt{dna}, \texttt{english}, \texttt{proteins}, \texttt{sources} and \texttt{xml}.
+For most experiments we used the 200-megabyte versions of the files \texttt{dna}, \texttt{english}, \texttt{proteins}, \texttt{sources} and \texttt{xml}.
+Only to compare search times of FBCSA variants against M{\"a}kinen's CSA we used 50-megabyte datasets, due to text size limitations of the CSA implementation.

 In order to test the search algorithms, we generated 500 thousand patterns for each used pattern length; the patterns were extracted randomly from the corresponding datasets (i.e., each pattern returns at least one match).